-Temporary transfers of banked water rights, as described in this section, are not subject to Article 9 or Appendix A of these bylaws (regulating water rights transfers).
+Temporary transfers of banked water rights done in accordance with this section are not subject to Article 9 or Appendix A of these bylaws (regulating water rights transfers).

 Section 4: Acequia Dues and Fees

 Water rights may be deposited in the Water Bank regardless of whether the owner is in good financial standing with the Acequia.